google/ExoPlayer/ui-components.md

 ### Choosing a surface type ###

 The `surface_type` attribute of `PlayerView` lets you set the type of surface used for video playback.
-Besides the value `spherical_view` (which is a special value for spherical video playback), the allowed values are `surface_view`, `texture_view` and `none`.
+Besides the values `spherical_gl_surface_view` (which is a special value for spherical video playback) and `video_decoder_gl_surface_view` (which is for video rendering using extension renderers), the allowed values are `surface_view`, `texture_view` and `none`.
 If the view is for audio playback only, `none` should be used to avoid having to create a surface, since doing so can be expensive.

 If the view is for regular video playback then `surface_view` or `texture_view` should be used. `SurfaceView` has a number of benefits over `TextureView` for